 - Series A — after the second round of funding, the board will usually have an additional Series A investor, and an independent director (a professional not involved with the company in any way besides sitting in the board).
 At this point, processes are more formalized, and boardroom software starts to be helpful.

 - Series B — after the third round of funding, the Seed investor will usually be replaced by a Series B investor, so that the board still has five members, but the configuration has changed.
 As with Series A startups, using boardroom software will now be an advantage for executives and board members.

 - Series C — a Series C investor joins the board, and so does a second independent director.
 The board has now seven members, and boardroom software will be a great help for organizing and carrying out board meetings and work in the fast-paced startup.

-At first, board governance is usually informal and flexible, and happens among a few people.
-But as the company grows, governance processes become established and involve a greater number of stakeholders.
+- At first, board governance is usually informal and flexible, and happens among a few people.
+But as the company grows, the role of board of directors in a startup becomes more important.

-After the second round of funding, startups are usually required to have a board of directors.
-As it grows, it’s important that the board work with tools that will help board members make the most of their time.
+- As startups grow, triggers like funding rounds, regulatory compliance, market expansion, and risk management necessitate a more structured board.
 One such tool is boardroom software, which allows startup boards to easily organize meetings, share and store board documents, conduct meetings and keep track of tasks and goals.

 Time to use the modern board management software!

 iDeals Board serves board of directors, committee members with a comprehensive suite for governance toolsVisit Website